JayWebDevCom/Vending-Machine-Project/README.md

   - if it were the case that two product names began with the same letter then I would use the first two letters to represent the product.
 I would then correspondingly prompt the customer to enter the first two letters of the product name that they wish to purchase.

 #### Further Developments
 I would like to extract the product inventory out to a separate class.
 This would allow for manipulation of product quantities without disruption to the vending machine class.
-I may do this by instantiating a vending machine attribute which directly references an Inventory Object.
+I may do this by instantiating a vending machine with an attribute which directly references an Inventory Object.